transloadit/uppy/website/src/_posts/2019-03-27-30daystoliftoff-day2.md

 First off, [Rene](https://github.com/goto-bus-stop) kickstarted the whole process when he took a leap towards fixing outdated `ffmpeg_stack` warnings in our examples.

+[Evgenia Karunus](https://github.com/lakesare) also submitted her first 2 PRs, and also closed the accompanying tasks.
+What a way to blend into the team.
+The PR's she opened aimed at making the tooltip not overflow the [Uppy](https://uppy.io) container and also remove jumpiness when Uppy](https://uppy.io) loads.
+The PR's can be found [here](https://github.com/transloadit/uppy/pull/1382) and [here](https://github.com/transloadit/uppy/pull/1383) respectively.

+## The Roadmap to 1.0

+We mada an Asana project for uppy, in which we have assigned a lot of cards to the completion of 1.0.
+Currently we have our cards divided into 4 sections, which are: new, nice to have, to do, in progress and done.

+Currently, we have three items on our done lane, which means we are progressing to the launch of 1.0 on the 25th of April.
+However, should be noted that while the pace might look slow for now, starting April 1, it's full steam ahead on these issues.
+So let's cut the engineers some slack.

 ## What Pull Request was accepted?

 Part of the big release that's going to happen in 1.0 is bug fixes.